 PR ITEM IDENTIFICATION NATURE of PROBLEM D Α Ι COMMENTS STATUS 1 2B MWAA to provide a white paper to FTA explaining the Commonwealth of Virginia's Stormwater Management Part II-B (SWM Part II-B) revisions and the potential impact to Package A design and construction.
-MWAA requested that CRC comply revisions related to the SWM Part II-B criteria, although the Virginia Stormwater Management Program (VSMP) Construction Permit allows CRC to be "grand-fathered" into the prior regulations, Y Ν N MWAA provided a draft white paper explaining the revision to the regulations, when the revision went into effect, why the revisions were being implemented, and the potential impact to the design and construction costs and schedule of the project on July 8, 2014.
+MWAA requested that CRC comply revisions related to the SWM Part II-B criteria, although the Virginia Stormwater Management Program (VSMP) Construction Permit allows CRC to be "grand-fathered" into the prior regulations, Y Y N MWAA provided a draft white paper explaining the revision to the regulations, when the revision went into effect, why the revisions were being implemented, and the potential impact to the design and construction costs and schedule of the project on July 8, 2014.
 However, the PMOC responded that the white paper received does not address the total cost and schedule impacts to design and construction.
 On July 29, 2014 MWAA submitted the Stormwater Study completed in February 2014 along with a revised version of the SWM White Paper to the PMOC; the PMOC provided comments on August 6, 2014.
-MWAA responded on August 27, 2014 .
-R 2 2A MWAA to report on the updated Revenue Service Date during the monthly progress meetings.
+MWAA responded on August 27, 2014. С 2 2A MWAA to report on the updated Revenue Service Date during the monthly progress meetings.
 The Package A schedule shows a significant delay which will affect the overall Phase 2 Project schedule including the Revenue Service Date.
 N N N Pending resolution of the SWM Part II-B criteria change.
 R 2 2A MWAA suggested that FTA perform Risk Assessment Workshop for the Phase 2 Project as was done for Phase 1.
 The PMOC questioned the methodology behind the scoring for Risk Register and what assumptions were made in determining the scoring for the Top Ten Risks.
 N N N FTA to consider the suggestion and advise.
+FTA to request any documentation developed as a result of MWAA internal risk workshops performed to support the Top Ten Risks.
+This information will assist FTA with the decision of whether or not to hold a FTA sponsored Risk Assessment Workshop and at what level of involvement.
 R 3 2A WMATA to provide confirmation of the Levels of Service in the RFMP.
 The TIFIA Working Group has requested the Levels of Service from FTA.
-N N N R
+Y Y Y С